Bushkill Resort is an abandoned summer resort in the Pocono Mountains of Pennsylvania.

 The Mountain Laurel Center opened the Tom Ridge Pavilion, an outdoor amphitheatre with a covered seating capacity of 2,509 and an uncovered seating capacity of 7,500, in August 2003.
 6

 The performing arts venue missed most of the peak tourist season in the first year due to construction delays.
-6 Fewer than 20 events, by the Boston Pops Esplanade Orchestra and the New Jersey Symphony, 7 were held before the center was forced to close later in the year, drowning in $23 million in debt.
+6 Fewer than 20 events, by the Boston Pops Esplanade Orchestra and the New Jersey Symphony, 7 were held before the centre was forced to close later in the year, drowning in $23 million in debt.
 6

 The Mountain Laurel Center’s board dissolved in March 2008.
 3